mason-altenburg/Configuring-On-premises-Active-Directory-with-Virtual-Box/README.md

 3. You should see an error: **“Your domain isn’t available”**.
 <img width="1918" height="1078" alt="SS7 - Attempted domain login when domain server is unavailable" src="https://github.com/user-attachments/assets/3c7be7d6-abad-4685-aab4-87e83b6e4b25" />

+## 🎉 Congratulations!

+You’ve successfully:

+- Created Organizational Units within your AD domain
+- Added both local and domain user accounts
+- Organized your domain user into the proper OU
+- Logged in as local and domain users
+- Observed the behavior when the DC is offline